Kenneth J. Weiss

 I discovered this paifang almost fifty years ago when I was a child.
 When I found that it was still standing a few years ago, I went looking for the story.

-I never could have imagined that the tale would cover almost 150 years and nearly 8,000 miles and is formed at the intersection of the lives of a Chinese peasant, a Pittsburgh steel heiress and a renowned artist.
+I never could have imagined that the tale would cover almost 150 years and nearly 8,000 miles and is formed at the intersection of the lives of a Chinese bishop on the run from Communist authorities, a Pittsburgh steel heiress, and a renowned artist.

 The Midrust is never short of surprises.